jkida/debezium-poc/README.txt

 docker-compose run app python -c "from consumer import CDCConsumer; CDCConsumer().run();"

-# InitDB with Dummy Data - Creates the tables and inserts dummy data.
+# InitDB with Dummy Data - Creates the tables and inserts dummy data 30K.
 # Note: It doesnt insert data into the denormalized view.
-The consumer handles that by reading the create/update events.
+The consumer handles that automatically by reading the create/update events.

 docker-compose run --rm app python -c "from db import initdb, dummy_data; initdb(); dummy_data()"